carodrigues/adf-automation-qa/README.md

 In the README file of the repository we want to see also the following sections:

 1. ***Description***
-The follow steps descrive the needs steps to run the implemenation.
+The follow steps descrive the steps to run the implementation.

 To run the test the following steps should be done:
 * Access to GitHub
 * Go to https://github.com/carodrigues/adf-automation-qa
 * Download project zip file from GitHub
-* extract project from zip
+* Extract project from zip
 * Via command line prompt go to the project “adf-automation-qa” directory
 * Execute command “protractor starter\conf.js”